-Party or relevant jurisdiction Canada

-Joint project of the Miramichi Salmon Association, Atlantic Salmon

-Federation, with collaboration from the Department of Fisheries and

-Oceans

-Title of project Miramichi River kelt movements and survival

-Objective of research project Document the spring movements and survival of post-spawning kelts

-from the Miramichi River system as they return to the sea, and

-subsequent return as repeat spawners.
-Use pressure-sensitive tags to

-record the depths used by the kelts.

-Brief description of research Sonic telemetry will be used to document the movements and

-project survival of salmon kelts as they move back to the ocean and across

-the Gulf of St. Lawrence.

-Dates during which research 1 April 2009 to March 31 2011.

-will take place

-Area in which research will Miramichi River, estuary, and Gulf of St. Lawrence

-take place

-Estimated number and weight Up to 25 kelts to be sonically tagged and released in 2009

-of salmon to be retained

-Resources

-Estimated cost of the £25,000

-research project direct costs for tags, student salary, operating expenses.
-Receiver

-deployment and other costs are covered under other projects.

-Number of participating 4

-scientists

-Name and e-mail address Dr. F. Whoriskey

-of coordinating scientist fwhoriskey@asf.ca

-in charge of project

-Details of research na

-vessels

-Type and amount of gear Sonic telemetry arrays and charter/coastal vessels as described in

-and other equipment to be Canada ongoing project C2 Atlantic salmon smolt migration and

-used survival within Canadian rivers, estuaries and during the marine life

-stage.

-Details of any collaborating

-countries
+Party or relevant jurisdiction Canada Joint project of the Miramichi Salmon Association, Atlantic Salmon Federation, with collaboration from the Department of Fisheries and Oceans Title of project Miramichi River kelt movements and survival Objective of research project Document the spring movements and survival of post-spawning kelts from the Miramichi River system as they return to the sea, and on their subsequent return as repeat spawners.
+To determine the locations and causes of kelt mortalities in the marine environment.
+Brief description of research project Sonic telemetry and pop-up satellite tags will be used to document the movements and survival of salmon kelts as they move back to the ocean and across the Gulf of St. Lawrence.
+Dates during which research 1 April 2008 to March 31 2011 -sonic telemetry will take place 1 April 2012 to March 31 2014 -sonic telemetry and satellite tags Area in which research will take place Miramichi River, estuary, Gulf of St. Lawrence, Atlantic Ocean Estimated number and weight of salmon to be retained 50 kelts tagged with acoustic tags per year (2008-2011), 25 tagged with acoustic and 10 with pop up satellite tags and acoustic in 2012 Resources Estimated cost of the research project £120,000 Direct costs for tags, student salary, staff, operating expenses.
+Receiver deployment and other costs are covered under other projects.
+Number of participating scientists 4 Name and e-mail address of coordinating scientist in charge of project Jon Carr jcarr@asf.ca Details of research vessels na Type and amount of gear and other equipment to be used Sonic telemetry arrays and charter/coastal vessels as described in Canada ongoing project C18 Atlantic salmon smolt migration and survival within Canadian rivers, estuaries and during the marine life stage Details of any collaborating countries